AlexDurr/enablement-interview/slide3.md

 # CTS Benefits

+???

+Consul-Terraform-Sync has many use cases and through custom modules can be expanded to almost any application

+* Automation brings timeframes down to minutes
+* Automation reduces chances of misconfigurations
+* Cost savings
+* Integration with Terraform Enterprise and Terraform Cloud
+  * Sentinel Policy
+  * Notifications
+  * Workspaces
+  * Audit Trail

+Integration with Terraform Enterprise and Terraform Cloud requires a Consul Enterprise license

 --

-- Automation brings timeframes down to minutes
+* Automation brings timeframes down to minutes
 --

-- Automation reduces chances of misconfigurations
+* Automation reduces chances of misconfigurations
 --

-- Cost savings
+* Cost savings
 --

-- Integration with Terraform Enterprise and Terraform Cloud --
+* Integration with Terraform Enterprise and Terraform Cloud --

- 1. Sentinel Policy
+  * Sentinel Policy
 --

- 2. Notifications
+  * Notifications
 --

- 3. Workspaces
+  * Workspaces
 --

- 4. Audit Trail
+  * Audit Trail
---

-???

-Consul-Terraform-Sync has many use cases and through custom modules can be expanded to almost any application

 ---